GeofPetit/SeparatedList/readme.md

 General Notes
 =============

 There are two versions of the Separated List class.
 The original VB version (vb_SeparatedList) and the newer c# version (cSharp_SeparatedList).
-The test harness is setup to run the c# version.
+The test harness allows the selection of which version to test on each form.